-For the past decade, I have been pondering on how Nigeria has used political power to improve the lives of its citizens over the past sixty years.
+For the past decade, I have reflected on how Nigeria has used political power to improve the lives of its citizens, over the past sixty years.

 Unfortunately, evidence points to power being inadvertently used to propagate poverty among the average Nigerian across major socioeconomic indicators such as:

 - Economic development via consumption, income, and assets

 - Gender equality

 … and there seem to be no end in sight/comprehensive plan to alleviate these.
 For proper context, about 65% of our population is now under the poverty line, earning less than $1.9 per day.